Atomic silicon circuitry

 Postdoctoral Positions

-Currently, no consideration will be given to candidates without expert-level ultra high vacuum scanning tunneling microscopy skills.
+Currently, consideration will only be given to candidates with expert-level ultra high vacuum scanning tunneling microscopy skills.

-Salaries are currently about $50,000.
-Some travel assistance is available.
+Salaries are currently around $50,000.
+Some travel assistance may be available.
 Medical and Dental coverage is provided.

 The research group includes people with backgrounds in physics, chemical physics, engineering and chemistry.
 In our group we enjoy a pleasant and dynamic atmosphere where one can become immersed in exciting science.

-Edmonton, Alberta is a wonderful place to live offering the advantages of a big city; ballet (truly excellent and my favourite), opera, symphony, extensive theatre, galleries - while still having a safe, small town feeling.
+Edmonton, Alberta is a wonderful place to live offering the advantages of a big city; ballet (truly excellent and a favourite of mine), opera, symphony, extensive theatre, galleries - while still having a safe, small town feeling.
 A wide range of popular outdoor activities are also available ranging from bicycling to camping and kayaking, and skiing.
-The spectacular Rocky Mountains are about 3.5 hours away by car.
+The spectacular Rocky Mountains are only a 3.5 hours away by car.

 Graduate Students

 Graduate physics students can study with me by becoming a graduate student at the University of Alberta Physics Department where I am a professor.
-A co-supervised theory student position is available too, in cooperation with Professor Hong Guo at McGill University (where I am an adjunct prof.) Co-supervised chemistry graduate students too are welcome.
+A co-supervised theory student position is also available in cooperation with Professor Hong Guo at McGill University (where I am an adjunct prof.) Co-supervised chemistry graduate students are welcomed as well.

 Summer Students

-Summer students can also join us.
-Interested students should make contact through their university's undergraduate summer job placement services or by sending an email to me.
-Summer students should have demonstrable mechanical aptitude (could you fix a flat tire on your bike when you were a kid?, have you built an electronic circuit?, can you program?).
-Give anecdotes to describe such experience, send me an unofficial transcript, send a resume too please.
+Summer students are welcome to join us.
+Interested students should make contact through their university's undergraduate summer job placement services or by sending an email to me at rwolkow@ualberta.ca.
+Summer students should have a demonstrable mechanical aptitude (could you fix a flat tire on your bike when you were a kid?, have you built an electronic circuit?, can you program?).
+Emails should provide anecdotes which describe such experience, a resume, and an unofficial transcript.

 HIGHLIGHTS